fsaltunyuva/fsaltunyuva.github.io/_posts/2025-10-12-Ray-Tracing-Adventure.md

 | UtahTeapotMugCENG (200x200 Resolution to speed up)     | 73.5209 |

 *Used CPU: AMD Ryzen 5 5600X 6-Core Processor (3.70 GHz)*

-I could not manage to import and render PLY files yet, so those are marked as PLY.

 Back Face Culling Experiments on Bunny With Plane Scene:
 - Without Back Face Culling and Parallelization: 2329.69 seconds